How do you pronounce your name?

 Do you make your entries purposely short?

-One of the reasons is I’d like to hear more from you. 🙂 The entries a more of a conversation starter.
+One of the reasons is I’d like to hear more from you. 🙂 The entries are more of a conversation starter.

 Sure!
 Just send the links.

 P.S.
 It would help me reply to your message much quicker if you send me the links to the two entries you’d like me to read first. 🙂

 I’ve noticed that you have unique content for each of the platforms your on.
 I see a lot of people on social media just doing a broadcast on their different accounts (by linking them), so if I go to their Twitter feed, it just looks like their Google+ feed.
 Is there a reason you don’t do the same thing?